 Classic literature was dense with description whereas modern literature usually keeps description to a minimum.

 Compare the elaborate descriptions in J.R.R.
 Tolkien’s Lord of the Rings trilogy with the descriptions in J.K.
 Rowling’s Harry Potter series (aff links).
 Both series relied on description to help readers visualize an imagined, fantastical world, but Rowling did not use her precious writing space to describe standard settings whereas Tolkien frequently paused all action and spent pages describing a single landscape.

-This isn’t unique to Tolkien and Rowling; if you compare most literature from the beginning of of the 20th century and earlier to today’s work, you’ll see that we just don’t dedicate much time and space to description anymore.
+This isn’t unique to Tolkien and Rowling; if you compare most literature from the beginning of of the 20th century and earlier to today’s written works, you’ll see that we just don’t dedicate much time and space to description anymore.

 I think this radical change in how we approach description is directly tied to the wide availability of film, television, and photography.
 Let’s say you were living in the 19th century, writing a story about a tropical island for an audience of northern, urban readers.
 You would be fairly certain that most of your readers had never seen such an island and had no idea what it looked like.
 To give your audience a full sense of your story’s setting, you’d need pages of detail describing the lush jungle, sandy beaches, and warm waters.

 Nowadays, we all know what a tropical island looks like, thanks to the wide availability of media.
 Even if you’ve never been to such an island, surely you’ve seen one on TV.
 This might explain why few books on the craft of writing address descriptive writing.
 The focus is usually on other elements, like language, character, plot, theme, and structure.